 “And what’s so big, that you’re risking Faelan by bringing him to Jiy?”

 “We’re not bringing him anywhere.
-He decided to come, and he ordered the Council to join him.
+He wanted to come, and he ordered the Council to join him.
 He’s going to meet a Dentherion ally.”

 “Istak set it up.”

 “I don’t give a damn about Istak and the Shale Alliance,” she snarled.
 “Is this a Wolf Collaborate thing?”
-The prospect of meeting an empire ally sounded larger than any singular rebellion, making it the purview of the Wolf, the alliance her father created to bring all the disparate voices against Dentheria together, and have them work as a whole to defeat their mutual enemy.
+The prospect of meeting an empire ally sounded larger than any singular rebellion, making it the purview of the Wolf, the alliance her father created to bring all the disparate voices against Dentheria together.
+He wanted them to work as a whole to defeat their mutual enemy.
 Her brother supported their father’s legacy and vision, and if he thought a meeting with a possible Dentherion ally would promote it, he would do so.
 If the Pack Council voted for such talks . . .

 “Sort of.
 Jarosa isn’t keen on the set-up—”